If you’d like to listen, click the podcast above for12’ish minutes of me hamming it up!

 At this station on Tuesday, June 13, fifty or so people stood in a queue that stretched the length of Platform 11, waiting to board the 7:15am Greyhound to Kitchener-Waterloo.

 I was one of those people, and I was not happy.
 I shouldn’t have been in the line up.

 Where I should have been was at Pearson Airport, queuing up to board the 7:55am Air Canada flight back to my No fixed address life.
-It didn’t help my dour mood that outside the terminal a tagline on a giant billboard reminded me of where I was supposed to be going… “Discover lobster, surfing and an ocean of possibilities.
+It didn’t help my dour mood that outside the terminal a tagline on a giant billboard reminded me of that fact… “Discover lobster, surfing and an ocean of possibilities.
 Discover your perfect Nova Scotia.”

 Goddess.
-I’d just left Waterloo after spending five days readying my house for new tenants, and all I wanted was to go back to Nova Scotia.
-But there I was filling my nostrils with carbon monoxide in a line up on Platform 11 with a motley crew of rag-tag strangers.
+I’d just left Waterloo after spending five days readying my house for new tenants, and all I wanted was to go home to Nova Scotia.
+But there I was filling my nose with carbon monoxide while standing in a line up on Platform 11 with a motley crew of rag-tag strangers.

 In front of me, a pink-haired woman stamped out a pre-7am smoke, while an impatient 20-something beard be-decked hipster tried to slip into the front of the line.
 A disapproving headshake from the driver sent him scurrying away, bag in tow.

-At seven, the lineup started to inch forward.
+At seven, the lineup began to inch forward.
 When I reached the driver, he grabbed my bag and waggled his fingers at me.
-I offered up my ticket, and after a quick glance, he flicked his cap toward the bus’s door with a wordless get on directive.
+I’d offered up my ticket, and after a quick glance, he flicked his cap toward the bus’s door with a wordless get on directive.